KiloHotl/ibm-bluepages-js/README.md

   * Added new function:
     * `getEmployeeMobileByW3ID(W3ID)`
 * `2.0.9`
   * Removed old XML dependencies, functions are now implemented to work fully on JSON.
-(This change is minor and should not affect any exisintg code implementations)
+(This change is minor and should not affect any exisintg code implementations.
   * Added new functions:
     * `getDirectReportsByW3ID(W3ID)`
     * `getDirectAndIndirectReportsByW3ID(W3ID)`